 \subsection{Mean-field analysis}

 In this part, we present and analyze the results obtained by solving the Hamiltonian within the HF mean-field framework.
 Our primary objective is to examine whether the characteristic features observed from the exact diagonalization of the full many-body Hamiltonian remain valid when the system size is increased and treated under the MF approximation.
-The ground-state energy is calculated using Eq.~\ref{eqn5}, and the corresponding current is evaluated following the expression given in Eq.~\ref{eqn6}.
+The ground-state energy is calculated using Eq.~\ref{eqn5}, and